 The code is structured so that the user can provide their own solvers, but two stand-alone solvers are provided.
 Both use the Lapack linear equation solvers (not distributed through COIN, available through Netlib).
 The first solver is for algebraic systems, the second is for two point boundary value problems, using a fixed mesh and Keller's Box scheme.

 Interfaces to AUTO, (a full package for algebraic and two point boundary value problems), and LOCA (Sandia's continuation code) are available.
 Note: the AUTO interface is not yet quite a full implementation --

 The output of the code is a "plotfile" and/or "centerfile", or an "atlas".
 The plotfile is a list of polyhedra which cover the manifold, whose vertices are have been projected via a routine the user may provide.
 The centerfile is a list of the points on the manifold at the center of each polyhedron.
 The atlas is a full dump of the data structure which the algorithm uses.

 Basic conversion utilities are included for converting plotfiles to DataExplorer format, and to POV-RAY files.
-In addition a simple z-buffer code is included which will render a plotfile to a Tiff file, if the LIBTIFF library is available, or Postscript.
+In addition a simple z-buffer code is included which will render a plotfile to a Tiff file, if the LIBTIFF library (not distributed through COIN) is available, or Postscript.